NativeScript/docs-v7/plugins/plugins.md

 Finally, the CLI merges the plugin `Info.plist` file with `platforms\ios\Info.plist` in your project.
 The plugin `AndroidManifest.xml` will be merged with `platforms\android\AndroidManifest.xml` later, at build time.

+Optionally, the CLI merges the plugin `app.entitlements` file with `platforms\ios\app.entitlements` in your project.

 > **IMPORTANT:** Currently, the merging of the platform configuration files does not resolve any contradicting or duplicate entries.

 #### AndroidManifest.xml Merge Example